Girish21/remix-cloudflare-workers-template/README.md

 ]
 ```

-We must add this above the `[site]` block in the `toml` file.
+We must add this above the `[site]` block in the `wrangler.toml` file.

 We have added the KV namespace binding for the production environment, but we also need a namespace for `dev`.
-We can do that by running.
+We can do that by creating a new namespace for `dev`.

 ```sh
 wrangler kv:namespace create "MY_KV" --preview
 ```

-This will generate a namespace for the `dev` environment, and we must add this below the `[env.dev]` block in the configuration file.
+This will generate a namespace for the `dev` environment, and we must add this below the `[env.dev]` block in the dev configuration file `wrangler.dev.toml`.

 ```toml
 [env.dev]